 “The modern world is full of the old Christian virtues gone mad.
 The virtues have gone mad because they have been isolated from each other and are wandering alone.
 Thus some scientists care for truth; and their truth is pitiless.
 Thus some humanitarians only care for pity; and their pity (I am sorry to say) is often untruthful.”

 This is exactly the trap the NCR seem to have fallen into.
 While the Bible says that “God is love”, our secular societies have reversed that statement and declared that love is god.
-It’s a clever slight of hand that allows one to crucify God whilst simultaneously claiming the higher ground.
+It’s a clever sleight of hand that allows one to crucify God whilst simultaneously claiming the higher ground.

 It is true that Jesus said we must love our neighbour.
 But it must not be forgotten that He said this was the second most important duty of man.
 The first duty of a man was to love God.
 And there is good reason for this.